 RUMINATIONS: What is the Difference Between Problem-Solving Thinking and Circular, Sterile, Exhausting Thinking?

-Of course, it is difficult to genuinely celebrate being if we, the adults, view life as some sort of inert mush that needs to be populated with "exciting" stuff.
+Of course, it is difficult to genuinely celebrate being if we learn to view life as some sort of inert mush that needs to be populated with "exciting" stuff.
 Being, without the obsessive need of doing, is generally considered "unproductive", "boring".
 However, there is a reason we are called Human Beings and not Human Doings.

 Children are happy just to exist.
 They do not need to be continuously entertained, in fact it is precisely "boredom" what stimulates their imagination and creativity.
 By buying them stashes of toys, by scheduling every minute of their lives for "activities", by letting them stare for hours at various screens, we drag them further and further away from their own selves.
-We prevent them from exploring and learning about the resources within themselves.
+We prevent them from creating, exploring and learning about who they are.
+We -in fact- deprive them from the most appropriate, most affordable and most reliable resources that they could have: the resources within themselves.
 We teach them to only look outwards, and define their identity in terms of what others believe and say about them.

 When Identity and Sense of Self are defined mostly by external achievements, insecurity, fear, anxiety, and the possibility of being manipulated by others increase exponentially.

-Most of us do not realize until late in life (if we ever do it) that our own self has not been seen and has not been reflected back to us by our family, culture and community.
-It is the moment when we might feel that our whole life has been nothing but a search for that original acknowledgement.
-For that look or gaze in which we can reflect ourselves: the reassurance that we exist, that we are important, that we matter.
+Many of us do not realize until late in life (if we ever do) that we have never truly been seen, and therefore no one in our family, culture or community reflected back to us glimpses of who we are, or who we want to be, or who we think we ought to be.
+It is that moment when we feel that our whole life has been nothing but a search for that initial, original (archetypal) reflection and acknowledgement.
+For that gaze in which we instinctively longed to reflect ourselves, so we can receive the absolutely necessary reassurance that we exist, that we are important, that we matter.

-Narcissus was somehow lucky: he could afford to just sit by the lake and admire his image in the water all day long.
-And let’s be honest, we are all little Narcissus when chasing “likes” and approval in the mirror of our Facebook account.
+Narcissus (not unlike Instagram 'influencers') was somehow lucky: he could afford to just sit by the lake and admire his image in the water all day long.
+And let’s be honest, we all have inside us a little Narcissus who's chasing “likes” and ego-approval in the mirror of our 'social networks' accounts.

-But there are also other lifetime, systemic implications of lack of childhood mirroring, most of them represented by either withdrawal, either an obsession with being “first” or “best”, and an investment in titles and objects that are said to guarantee our visibility in an insanely fast paced society.
+There are other lifetime, systemic implications of lack of mirroring, most of them represented by either withdrawal, either an obsession with being “first” or “best”, and an investment in titles and objects that are said to guarantee our visibility in an insanely fast paced society.

-In their search for meaningful mirroring, children exhibit a series of behaviors that often lead to unnecessary (even highly damaging) diagnostics.
+In their search for meaningful mirroring, humans exhibit a series of behaviors that often lead to unnecessary (even highly damaging) diagnostics and chemicals intake.
 Anxiety, attention deficit, fidgeting, irritability, anger and aggression, are often signals that they are struggling to make sense of who they are and what their place is in a world that reflects nothing -absolutely nothing!- back to them.

 The pause is especially important for the freedom of being.